balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

 1. Inspect the top shell for any imperfections and use the file to remove any rough edges

-2. Inspect the injection molded inserts and make sure everything is properly welded in place.
+2. Inspect the injection moulded inserts and make sure everything is properly welded in place.
   - If any inserts are loose, apply 1-2 drops of plastic weld solvent with the syringe from the inside of the top shell to weld it in place
   - Make sure the solvent won't drip on the front side
   - Always use a small thick cardboard under the top shell to create a small lift